h2non/hu/README.md

 ### So... why JavaScript?

-JavaScript is a ubiquitous, well-extended, multi-purpose and multi-paradigm cool language with which you can do a lot of funny things
+JavaScript is an ubiquitous, well-extended, multi-purpose and multi-paradigm cool language with which you can do a lot of funny things

 In fact, JavaScript is not a pure functional language, however its natural extensibility and meta-programming features allow to apply different paradigms to it and today there are a lot of languages that transpile into JavaScript that help providing a powerful syntax sugar and more features,